Detection prospects of solar $g$-modes with LISA: Introduction

-Early efforts in helioseismology identified gravity ($g$) modes as promising probes of the solar core, leading to several early detection claims based on ground-based observations \cite{Severnyi_1976Natur.259...87S,Brookes_1976Natur.259...92B}.
+Extensive efforts over the last 50 years using the velocity or intensity at the solar surface have given a wide spectrum of p-modes \cite{Claverie_1979_Natur.282..591C}, \cite{Duvall_and_Harvey_1983Natur.302...24D}, \cite{Libbrecht_1990ApJS...74.1129L}, whereas a similar success is not achieved in the $g$ modes detection.
+Early efforts in helioseismology identified gravity ($g$) modes as promising probes of the solar core, leading to several early detection claims based on ground-based observations \cite{Severnyi_1976Natur.259...87S},\cite{Brookes_1976Natur.259...92B}.
 However, none of these claims were confirmed by subsequent long-term observations, including more than a decade of data from the Solar and Heliospheric Observatory (SOHO), which instead provided only upper limits on $g$-mode amplitudes \cite{Appourchaux_2000ApJ...538..401A,Appourchaux_2010}.

 Later analyses of low-frequency helioseismic data reported signatures consistent with high-order $g$ modes \cite{Garcia_2007Sci...316.1591G}, but these results were also not independently confirmed \cite{Appourchaux_2010}.
 More recently, indirect evidence for solar $g$ modes was claimed based on temporal variations in the large frequency separation of acoustic modes \cite{Fossat_2017}.
 This interpretation, however, has been challenged by independent reanalyses and theoretical studies, which questioned both the robustness of the signal extraction and the physical interpretation \cite{Schunker_2018SoPh..293...95S,Appourchaux_Corbard_2019}.
 Consequently, solar $g$ modes remain observationally unconfirmed, motivating alternative detection strategies.